 Finally, if your job and personal challenges drain you daily, then your planned holiday becomes your beacon of hope and happiness in the days leading to the trip.
 As you plan and prepare for something that you look forward to, the daily effort gets easier and seems worthwhile since it is paying for your holiday.
 If you are smart, while on holiday you will commit to your next holiday giving yourself the energy and enthusiasm for the work that will get you there.

-Maree, New Zealand
+Rochelle and Wilhelm, New Zealand